WalletConnect/walletconnect-docs/docs/cloud/explorer.md

 #### `GET /v3/all?projectId=YOUR_PROJECT_ID&ids=LISTING_ID1,LISTING_ID2`

 Returns a JSON object containing the entry listings by ID, which can be useful for allowlisting purposes. <br/>
-You can find and copy listing ids from our [Explorer UI](https://explorer.walletconnect.com/)
+You can find and copy listing ids from our [Explorer](https://walletconnect.com/explorer)

 Examples: